aniyahmb99/pig-game/README.md

 ## DESCRIPTION

-This is fun and simply game developed with JavaScript.
+This is fun and simple game developed with JavaScript.

 ## Table of Contents